QiyuanTan/projectcai/README.md

 # ProjectCai
-A project for AP computer science principle exam, edited from a crawler script for Shangli canteen menu.
+A project for AP computer science principle exam's performance task, edited from a crawler script for Shangli canteen menu written by me.

 # Usage
 install packages